 ¶2.
-Immediately after the election, the local trustces shall meet and elect from their number a chairman and a secretary, and the minutes of such meeting shall be a part of the local church records [Section 51].
+Immediately after the election, the local trustees shall meet and elect from their number a chairman and a secretary, and the minutes of such meeting shall be a part of the local church records [Section 51].

 Section 45.
 The annual church meeting shall elect one delegate for each 50 members or less, and an additional delegate for every additional 50 members or major fraction thereof, to the annual meeting of the district conference.
 An alternate also shall be named, who shall fill the regular delegate's place, provided he is unable to be present at the conference.
-Each delegate shall be provided with a certificate of his appointment, signed by the pastor and secretary [Section 92].
+A pastor's spouse may not serve as a lay delegate to the district conference.
+Each delegate shall be provided with a certificate of his appointment, signed by the pastor and secretary (Section 92).